Last update - May 16th 2014

-Each of the 50 items from the general description 'beans' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Zinc.There are 50 items ranging from Beans, baked, canned, with pork and tomato sauce through to Beans, pink, mature seeds, cooked, boiled, with salt per 100g of beans.
+The list below gives the total Zinc content in the 50 items from the general description 'beans'.These 50 types of beans range from Beans, baked, canned, with pork and tomato sauce through to Beans, pink, mature seeds, cooked, boiled, with salt and are ranked by the content or amount per 100g.

 From the Zinc content in beans list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Zinc.
 Each beans item can be scaled by different amounts to adjust the amounts of Zinc so that it is not just, for example, the values in 100g of Beans, baked, canned, with pork and tomato sauce.
 The item can be scaled by quantites in g, oz or typical serving sizes.